harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01.md

 ****Context positioning subtable ****Format 5: ****Using**** Class-based Glyph Contexts****

-Format 5 is the same as Format 2, but uses 24-bit offsets to avoid possible overflow.
+Format 5 is the same as Format 2, but uses larger offsets to avoid possible overflow.

 *ContextPosFormat*5* Subtable *